The College of Arts and Sciences

 Ñ This program is also offered in an online format.

-Teaching Licensure Options: Available in the following Arts and Sciences Majors: Art (K-12), Biology (Secondary), Broadfield Science (Secondary), Chemistry (Secondary), English (Secondary), History (Secondary), Mathematics - Multiple Subject Endorsement (Secondary), Mathematics - Single Subject Endorsement (Secondary), Music (K-12), Political Science, and Spanish (K-12).
+Teaching Licensure Options: Available in the following Arts and Sciences Majors: Art (K-12), Biology (Secondary), Broadfield Science (Secondary), Chemistry (Secondary), English (Secondary), History (Secondary), Mathematics (Secondary), Music (K-12), Political Science, and Spanish (K-12).

 Associate of Arts: Program of Study in Applied Psychology

-Minors: Art, Biology, Chemistry, Communication Arts (options in Mass Communication, Organizational Communication, and Theatre), Computer Science, Earth Science, English (plans of study in Writing Across the Curriculum, Creative Writing, and Literature), Environmental Studies, Geography, History, International Studies, Mathematics, Music, Native American Studies, Philosophy (Philosophy, Religious Studies), Physics, Political Science, Psychology, Sociology, Spanish, and Statistics.
+Minors: Art, Biology, Chemistry, Communication Arts (options in Mass Communication, Organizational Communication, and Theatre), Computer Science, Criminal Justice, Earth Science, English (Programs of Study in Writing Across the Curriculum, Creative Writing, and Literature), Environmental Studies, Geography, History, International Studies, Mathematics, Music, Native American Studies, Philosophy (Option in Religious Studies), Physics, Political Science (Options in General, Public Administration, and Pre-Law), Psychology, Sociology, Spanish, Statistics, and Women’s Studies.

-Teaching Minors: For students who are gaining teacher licensure in a content major, the following majors lead to endorsement: Art (K-12), Biology, Chemistry, Earth Science, English, Geography, History, Mathematics, Physics, Political Science, Psychology, Sociology and Spanish (K-12), Speech Communication, and Theatre.
+For students who are gaining teacher licensure in a content major, the following minors lead to endorsement: Art (K-12), Biology, Chemistry, Earth Science, English, Geography, History, Mathematics, Physics, Political Science, Psychology, Sociology, Spanish (K-12), Speech Communication, and Theatre.

 Licensure: Social Science (Broadfield) Endorsement